 Would you like to use your knowledge to quickly earn college credit and/or competency?

-- AP: This gives you the opportunity to earn college credit from courses and tests you have completed in high school.
+- Advanced Placement: This gives you the opportunity to earn college credit from courses and tests you have completed in high school.
 [Required AP scores and CMU equivalencies (PDF)]

-- Competency tests: A test intended to establish that you have met minimum standards of skills and knowledge and are eligible to bypass a specified required course for graduation.
+- General education competency exams: These exams are intended to verify that you have met established minimum standards of skills and knowledge and are eligible to bypass a specified required course for graduation.
+[Competency exams at CMU ]

 - College Level Examination Program (CLEP): Sponsored by the College Board, CLEP exams afford you the opportunity to demonstrate your academic proficiency in various general areas and specific subjects.
 [Details, required CLEP scores, and equivalencies ]

 - International Baccalaureate: As a high school student, you may be able to receive credit through the International Baccalaureate (IB) Diploma Programme.
 Strong scores on IB Higher Level examinations may allow for course waiver or course credit.
 Exam scores should be sent directly from the IB Office (New York, Geneva, or London) to CMU's Undergraduate Admissions Office for evaluation.
 [Details, IB score requirements, and CMU equivalencies (PDF)].